-Crich Carr Church of England Primary School Breakfast and After School Club (known as Club) offers a variety of stimulating play led by the Club Supervisor and her two assistants.
-All are highly qualified and enthusiastic about their work.
+Crich Carr Church of England Primary School Breakfast and After School Club offers a variety of stimulating play led by the Club Supervisor and her assistant.
+Both are highly qualified and enthusiastic about their work.

-Our aim is to provide a 'home from home' setting in our cosy school house which has been totally refurbished and resourced to provide an environment that is different to that of the classroom.
-In this homely setting we seek to ensure children feel happy and secure and are provided with motivational activities which stimulate their minds, improve their knowledge and develop their skills.
+Our aim is to provide a 'home from home' setting in our cosy school house surrounded by enthusiastic staff to create a happy atmosphere.
+We aim to provide an environment that is different to that of the classroom.
+We play, we encourage each other to take turns, play happily alongside each other and most importantly, have fun!!
+In this homely setting we seek to ensure children feel happy and secure, provided with motivational activities which stimulate their minds, improve their knowledge and develop their skills.

-Our Club team regularly plan and deliver a large range of activities, ensuring the children are offered lots of chances to engage in varied arts and craft sessions, imaginative fun, cookery nights, organised indoor and outdoor games.
-Wherever possible, proposals placed in the 'Suggestion Box' are incorporated.
+Our Club team regularly plan and deliver a large range of activities, ensuring the children are offered lots of chances to engage in varied arts and craft sessions, imaginative fun and cookery sessions.
 Children are always welcome to submit fresh ideas for activity themes or request a new healthy snack to try out.
-We run 'Fun Party Nights' throughout the year, celebrating events and festivals.

 The Club team are:-